enasequence/read_docs/cli_01.md

 The validation reports correspond to the input files with an added suffix `.report`.

-For example, a validated file `assembly.info` will have a corresponding validation report `assembly.info.report`, and a validated fasta file `assembly.fasta`  will have a corresponding validation report `assembly.fasta.report`.
+For example, a validated fasta file `assembly.fasta` will have a corresponding validation report `assembly.fasta.report`.

 Messages which can't be attributed to a specific input file will be written to both standard out and